Kapilvastu Museum: Painted Grey Ware

-The terracotta animal figurines were produced in greater number than other figurines.
+The terracotta animal figurines were produced in greater numbers than other figurines.
 A large number of terracotta animal and bird figurines were meant undoubtedly to be children's toys.
 Some of them might have been made by the family members of the artists.
-Toys were quite popular in this area during ancient period.
-As recorded in Bhaddasāla Jātaka prince Vidudabha questions his mother as to why he does not get gifts like horses, elephants and toys which other princes were receiving from their maternal side.
-Among animal figurines, elephant, bull, horse, ram, dog, deer and birds are found in larger proportion.
+Toys were quite popular in this area during the ancient period.
+As recorded in Bhaddasāla Jātaka Prince Vidudabha questions his mother as to why he does not get gifts like horses, elephants, and toys which other princes were receiving from their maternal side.
+Among animal figurines, elephants, bulls, horses, rams, dogs, deer, and birds are found in larger proportion.
 Crude animal figurines when decorated become more realistic and beautiful.
-The artists show a preference for elephant.
+The artists show a preference for elephants.
 Animals are made of baked clay.
 One of them recovered from the excavation at Tilaurākoṭ seems to be carefully modeled by hand, possessing a solid body.
 Its ears and nostrils are marked by simple depressions.
-In making animal figurines, pinholes or the applique pellets also serve the purpose of eyes.
-Anatomical details such as legs, trunk, tail etc. have been realistically delineated in some examples.
-The first type of figurine is generally well-modeled and the favorite device of decorating the body of elephants was to cover them with circlets which were punched, stamped, pierced or notched.
+In making animal figurines, pinholes or applique pellets also serve the purpose of eyes.
+Anatomical details such as legs, trunk, tail, etc. have been realistically delineated in some examples.
+The first type of figurine is generally well-modeled and the favorite device for decorating the body of elephants was to cover them with circlets which were punched, stamped, pierced, or notched.
 However, in still more artistic figurines they stamped elegant chakras and leaves on the body and temples of the elephants.
 The second type of figurines, particularly the bulls, reflects skill and imagination in their modeling.
 The nostrils and the mouth are clearly marked by punctured dots and oblong incisions respectively.
-They are stamped with solar symbols, eight–spoked symbols and four-spoked wheels.
+They are stamped with solar symbols, eight–spoked symbols, and four-spoked wheels.
 The third type of figurines, especially, horses present a longish neck sometimes with beaked faces.
 The eyes are diamond-shaped with a punctured dot or dash for pupils.
-Other specimens, viz. dog, deer, ram, birds, are also modeled or moulded in usual tradition and technique in the contemporary society.
+Other specimens, viz. dog, deer, ram, and birds, are also modeled or molded in the usual tradition and technique in contemporary society.
 All the specimens are made of fine-grained clay.
 They are usually red in colour and fairly well-burnt, often with a grey core.
-Grey specimens and a few of smoky-red figurines are treated with black slip.
+Grey specimens and a few smoky-red figurines are treated with black slip.
 The terracotta figurines are classified into seven groups on the basis of the form of animals.
-The bull figurine seems to be ubiquitous in all cultural traditions, symbolizing as it did strength, virility and agricultural productivity.
-N.B.P ware Phase is marked by a dominance of bull figurine among other animal figurines.
+The bull figurine seems to be ubiquitous in all cultural traditions, symbolizing as it did strength, virility, and agricultural productivity.
+N.B.P ware Phase is marked by a dominance of bull figurines among other animal figurines.